 You may have known such a person.
-He or she is a ticking time bomb with that will go off at whatever the person’s trigger is.
+He or she is a ticking time bomb that will readily go off once triggered.

 One symptom of demonization is having uncontrollable anger or rage.
-Such a person will have a tendency to go over-the-top, intense, rage that is irrational – the situation wouldn’t justify the amount of anger or rage response the person would have.
+Such a person will have a tendency to have an over-the-top, intense, rage that is irrational – the situation wouldn’t justify the amount of anger or rage as a response.

-I can recall about a year ago I went evangelizing with two friends at a County Fair but we were told by the security that we had to have a reservation to do such thing on their property.
+I can recall about a year ago I went evangelizing with two friends at a County Fair, but were told by the security staff that we had to have a reservation to do such thing on their property.
 So they kicked us out.
-As the security walked us to the car one of my friends went off venting in an uncontrollable rant loudly for about an hour (yeah, it took us that long to find our car).
-While he is going off like a volcano eruption I am thinking to myself this guy has demonic issues for sure – likely a demon of rage or anger.
+As the security escorted us to the car, one of my friends went off venting in an uncontrollable rant loudly for about an hour (yeah, it took us that long to find our car).
+While he is going off like a volcano eruption, I am thinking to myself, this guy has demonic issues for sure – likely a demon of rage or anger.

 Months later that friend who had that outburst admitted to me, with a repentant attitude, that he had issues with anger and when he would get enraged he wouldn’t even remember it.
 It was as if he was taken over.
 He also told me his dad had the same issues.
 Could there be a generational curse?
 Possibly.

-Sure, a person’s anger issues can just be of the flesh but it is very possible there is an underlying demonic component.
+Sure, a person’s anger issues can just be of the flesh, but it is very likely there is an underlying demonic component.

 What does the scripture read about those who are given over to anger?